 Many people start retirement and think about returning to art.
 Or starting for the first time.
 I think first timers have an easier decision actually.
 It is the former artists who struggle the most.
 Art is a talent, but you learn your skill with practice.
 Or lose it through lack of practice.

 The scenario often follows this route.
 Retired artist wants to start painting again.
-Goes to the art store and purchases new supplies.
+Goes to the art store (brick and mortar or online) and purchases new supplies.
 Lovely easel, canvasses and other expensive items.
 Returns home and assembles studio.
 Begins painting straight away.
 Artist is shocked to discover that the painting is not good.

 A bit embarrassed by this, the artist closes the studio door.
 Best not to show this off.
 Resolves to try again next time.
 Studio materials gather dust.
 There is not enough time anyway.

-If you want to explore this concept further I recommend that you read the book, The Art Spirit by Robert Henri.
+If you want to explore this concept further, I recommend that you read The Art Spirit by Robert Henri.

 The trite excuse is that there is no time.
 I used this one too.
 Everyone has and it stinks.
 Back in school if I told the teacher that I did not have time to do my homework there were consequences.
 Not good ones.
 Too bad if I had sport commitments and other things going on.
 I had to make time.
 Now adults use this excuse all the time.
 Often at their own expense.